Updated September 17, 2019.

 I’ve found several ways to think about what will work for a background before I make a stitch and discuss them in this post.

 Needlepoint Damask uses two threads with a slight contrast to make a background which is stitched entirely in Tent Stitch, but which has pattern in it.
+I’ll have a book with hundreds of damask patterns out in 2020 and I’m starting a new project with a damask background this week.

 Another technique I love for backgrounds is Blackwork.
 I like the look of it in matching threads on colored canvas or in colored threads on white canvas.
 This post has tips on how to do it.
+The Murano glass croos pictured above has Blackwork as a background.

 Most often I use a textured stitch for a bacgkround.
 When the combination of thread, color, and stitch is right, this is a perfect, but simple background.
 Here are five great stitches for them.